 At a certain point, a man puts away childish things.

 I had some cool ones.
 Some had been given to me in a generous family spirit.
-Some had been acquired through countless hours of trading, buying, and selling.
+Others had been acquired through countless hours of trading, buying, and selling.
 Some had been momentary impulse acquisitions.
 And some had been fortuitous pedestrian items that the market only years later determined to have nominal value.
 But they were a lot of fun, and not everything is measured in dollars.

 I decided to divest.
 Part of my ‘downsizing’ and ‘simplification’.
 One bronze age comic book, that was never what one might call a contemporary success, was ‘X-Men’.
 I bought a copy of Giant-Size X-Men #1, read it once and put it in plastic, and stashed it in a box for 32 years.
 It cost me 50 cents, and I sold it for $500.
 Five years later, the guy I sold it to had it graded and sold it on eBay for $5,200.